spdk/spdk/doc/spdk_top.md

 This information enables users to identify CPU cores that are busy doing real work so that they can determine if the application needs more or less CPU resources.

+spdk_top uses RPCs to communicate with the app it is viewing, so it will work only with those that run RPC server and support `thread_get_stats`, `thread_get_pollers`, `framework_get_reactors` methods.
+Apps currently meeting this criteria: spdk_tgt, nvmf_tgt, vhost, iscsi_tgt.

 ## Run spdk_top

 Before running spdk_top you need to run the SPDK application whose performance you want to analyze using spdk_top.